HOW TO APPLY

 As part of your application, you will be asked

 to provide the following information:

 As part of your application, you will be asked to provide the following information:

 Please attach your most recent resume/CV (in PDF format).

-Please upload a short personal statement (in PDF format) of at least 100 words but not exceeding 250 words describing yourself and why you are interested in attending the TIJ Workshop for Emerging Leaders on the Rule of Law & Policy
+Please attach a short personal statement (in PDF format) of at least 100 words but not exceeding 250 words describing yourself and why you are interested in attending the TIJ Workshop for Emerging Leaders on the Rule of Law and Policy.

 Each Workshop participant will bring a policy experience or idea/initiative to share with colleagues.
 Working in teams, you will brainstorm alternative approaches to the issue.
 To help prepare for the discussions, please answer the following questions.